 CIBMTR Data Reporting: Centers participating in BMT CTN trials must register pre- and post-transplant outcomes on all consecutive hematopoietic stem transplants done at their institution during their time of participation to the Center for International Blood and Marrow Transplant Research (CIBMTR).
 Registration is done using procedures and forms of the Stem Cell Transplant Outcomes Database (SCTOD).
 (Note: Federal legislation requires submission of these forms for all US allotransplant recipients.)
 Enrollment of BMT CTN #0903 must be indicated on the SCTOD pre-transplant registration form.
-Additionally, CIBMTR pre- and post-transplant Report Forms must also be submitted for all patients enrolled on this trial.
-CIBMTR forms will be submitted directly to the CIBMTR at the times specified on the Form Submission Schedule.
+Additionally, CIBMTR pre- and post-transplant Report Forms must also be submitted for all patients enrolled on the Form Submission Schedule.